enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/archi.rst

 JQM works like this:

 * an application (for example, a J2EE web application but it could be anything as long as it can use a Java SE library) needs to launch an asynchronous job
 * it imports the JQM client (one of the two - web service or direct-to-database.
-There are two dotted lines representing this option on the diagram)
+There are two dotted lines representing this choice on the diagram)
-* it uses the enqueue method of the client, passing it a job request with the name of the job definition to launch (and potentially parameters, tags, ...)
+* it uses the 'enqueue' method of the client, passing it a job request with the name of the job definition to launch (and potentially parameters, tags, ...)
 * a job instance is created inside the database
 * engines are polling the database (see below).
 One of them with free resources takes the job instance
 * it creates a dedicated class loader for this job instance, imports the correct libraries with it, launches the payload inside a thread